 You'll only need a few ingredients to make Skrewball whiskey pudding shooters.
 Plus, a few extra things to make a beautiful garnish on top.

 - Peanut butter cups: And finally, you'll need some Reese's peanut butter cups to finish off the peanut butter whiskey pudding shots.
-I perfer to use Reese's thins.

 The pudding shots will be a bit runny at first until they set in the freezer.